Cloudy with a Chance of Meatballs 2

-Cloudy with a Chance of Meatballs 2 is a 2013 American animated science fiction comedy film produced by Columbia Pictures and Sony Pictures Animation.
-It was directed by Cody Cameron and Kris Pearn and written by Erica Rivinoja, John Francis Daley and Jonathan Goldstein.
-Bill Hader, Anna Faris, James Caan, Andy Samberg, Benjamin Bratt, Neil Patrick Harris and Will Forte return from the first film, with Terry Crews and Kristen Schaal joining the cast.
-The film's plot focuses on Flint Lockwood and his friends returning to Swallow Falls to save the world after the presumed-destroyed Flint Lockwood Diatonic Super Mutating Dynamic Food Replicator resurfaces, this time creating sentient food creatures.
+Cloudy with a Chance of Meatballs 2 is a 2013 American computer-animated science fiction comedy film directed by Cody Cameron and Kris Pearn and written by Erica Rivinoja, John Francis Daley and Jonathan Goldstein.
+A sequel to Cloudy with a Chance of Meatballs (2009) and the second installment in the franchise, it was produced by Sony Pictures Animation.
+Bill Hader, Anna Faris, James Caan, Andy Samberg, Benjamin Bratt and Neil Patrick Harris reprise their roles from the first film, with Will Forte in a new role, Terry Crews replacing Mr. T and Kristen Schaal joining the cast.
+The plot focuses on Flint Lockwood and his friends returning to Swallow Falls when the presumed-destroyed FLDSMDFR resurfaces, this time creating sentient food creatures.

-Cloudy with a Chance of Meatballs 2 was released in the United States on September 27, 2013, by Sony Pictures Releasing and was a box office success, grossing $274 million worldwide against a budget of $78 million.
-Like the first film, it received generally positive reviews from critics, although it was deemed inferior to its predecessor.
+Cloudy with a Chance of Meatballs 2 was released in the United States on September 27, 2013, by Sony Pictures Releasing through its Columbia Pictures label and was a box office success, grossing $274 million worldwide against a budget of $78 million.
+The film received generally positive reviews from critics, but was deemed inferior to its predecessor.